The third article of our series on sales and purchases.

 Study Tips: Sales and purchases series

-- Sales and purchases 2: Documentation behind buying and selling
+- 2 – Documentation behind buying and selling

-- Sales and purchases 3: Difference between cash and credit transactions
+- 3 – Difference between cash and credit transactions

-- Sales and purchases 4: Sales and purchases in double entry bookkeeping
+- 4 – Sales and purchases in double entry bookkeeping

-- Sales and purchases 5: Cash and credit transactions in double entry bookkeeping
+- 5 – Cash and credit transactions in double entry bookkeeping

-Having looked at the business basics of sales and purchases in part one, and then paperwork in part two, we are now only one step away from applying that knowledge and understanding to a double entry bookkeeping system.
+Having looked at the business basics of sales and purchases in part one, and then paperwork in part two, we’re now only one step away from applying that knowledge and understanding to a double entry bookkeeping system.

-The last element we need to consider is how invoices get settled once they have been generated and received by a customer.
+The last element we need to consider is how invoices get settled once they’ve been generated and received by a customer.

 Assuming that everything is okay with the transaction and paperwork, the only thing left to do is for Adam to pay the invoice.